To return to: Home Page or About the Author

 6.1 Isaiah Shembe, p.
 617

-7 Religion in Geschichte und Gegenward, 4th. edition, edited by Jörg Persch, (Tübingen, J.C.B.
+7 Religion in Geschichte und Gegenward, 4th. edition, ed Jörg Persch, (Tübingen, J.C.B.
 Mohr) 1999

 7.1 Callaway, Henry